wibitchain/dslink/docs/protocol.md

 * [_Multihash_](https://multiformats.io/multihash/) is used to represent hashes.

-## Sidetree Protocol Versioning & Parameters
+## DsLink Protocol Versioning & Parameters
 Sidetree protocol and parameters are expected to evolve overtime.
 Each version of the protocol will define its protocol rules and parameters, and the logical _blockchain time_ in which the new rules and parameters will take effect.
 All subsequent transactions will adhere to the same rules and parameters until a newer protocol version is defined.

-The following lists the parameters used by this version of the Sidetree protocol:
+The following lists the parameters used by this version of the DsLink protocol:

 | Protocol Parameter          | Description                                                                    | Value      |
 |-----------------------------|--------------------------------------------------------------------------------| ---------: |